 But soon after the boys end up in a bit of a scuffle and my son punches his mate in the arm.
 I witnessed the whole thing and dished out the appropriate punishment and send his mate home.

 About ten minutes later, my son comes out of the shower and tells me he’s a “bad kid and doesn’t want to be alive anymore.”
 As shocking as this sounds coming from the mouth of a six-year-old, I’ve heard these words before.

 At that point, I chose to ignore it, but once he had calmed down I sat down and had a heart to heart with him.
 I asked him what it meant to die to him.
 His response was “you become a person who floats in the sky and does nothing”.
 I explained in terms of my mother’s death what it actually meant.
-I knew, at 6 years old, he could not possibly understand the finality of death nor the impact it has on those left behind.
+Knowing, at 6 years old, he could not possibly understand the finality of death nor the impact it has on those left behind.

 I told him how much I loved him and how it broke my heart hearing him say he no longer wanted to be alive.
 This made me burst into tears.
 His little face twisted in shock as he asked me if I was crying because of him.
 His deeper level of thinking and understanding was so evident, it is no surprise the little bugger suffers from anxiety.

 Ignore the negative talk: You are only feeding into it if you give it any attention.
 As hard as it may seem, the more you acknowledge it the more your child will do it and the negative talk cycle will continue.

 Talk To Your Child & Listen To Them: Let the meltdown moment pass, then sit down and talk to your child, ask them why they are so upset.
 This shows them you care and allows them to vent.
 We, as adults do it all the time right?
 So why can’t our kids?
 The issues might seem trivial to you, but they could be a massive deal for your child.